AGRI2201 Pasture and Livestock Systems

 - Unit Coordinator(s)

-- Associate Professor Megan Ryan and Professor Phil Vercoe
+- Professor Megan Ryan and Professor Phil Vercoe

 - Unit rules

 - lectures up to 2 hours per week for 12 weeks; computer laboratory sessions: 4 hours; trip to Shenton Park field station: 1 x 2 hours; 1 day trip to wheatbelt (or equivalent activitiy) one day on a weekend